© 1999-2008

 March 5, 1966 - September, 1967

-Born in Chicago, Mike's father was a freelance writer; he moved frequently as a child so by the time Mike moved to Connecticut, he had attended Colgate University and lived in 42 states.
+Born in Chicago, Mike's father was a freelance writer; he moved frequently as a child so by the time Mike moved to Connecticut, he had graduated from Sarasota High School (Class of 1957) and attended Colgate University...living in 42 states.
 He was a regular in both the news and music departments.
 On WDRC FM he hosted 7AM-noon Saturdays, and simulcast on both stations Sunday nights from 7PM-1AM; he also filled in for the regular personalities.

 PRIOR: WNHC New Haven, CT; WHYN and WSPR, both Springfield, MA; WDEE Hamden, CT